 Due to the nature of clinical work, some students may be invited back by a clinic for another semester to complete cases/projects and perform advanced clinical work.
-With approval of the clinic, continuing clinicals allow a student to continue their clinical work into subsequent semesters (and across academic years).
+With approval of the clinic, continuing clinicals allow a student to continue their clinical work into subsequent semesters and across academic years.
 Independent clinical projects are not eligible for continuing clinical credit.
 Students must have the consent of the clinical supervisor and Clinical Faculty Director in order for the Continuing Clinical application to be reviewed.

-Please be sensitive to issues of client confidentiality when submitting any written document or evaluation.
+Students should be sensitive to issues of client confidentiality when submitting any written document or evaluation.
 Client names and any other identifying information should not be included in course papers or evaluations.

 Your experiences and opinions are extremely important to our continuing efforts to improve the quality of clinical legal education at Harvard Law School and to determine the appropriateness and effectiveness of specific placements.
-Therefore, at the end of the semester we require all students complete a Placement Evaluation to assess the placement organization, the supervision received, and the value of the clinical experience.
+Therefore, at the end of the semester, students are required to complete a Placement Evaluation to assess the placement organization, the supervision received, and the value of the clinical experience.
 You will help us most by being as frank, specific, and constructive as possible.
 Your responses will not affect grading, as the information reported will not be reviewed outside of the Office of Clinical and Pro Bono Programs until after the semester’s grading process has been completed.
 Faculty directors of the clinics will receive evaluations after grades are submitted and all of your identifying personal information is removed from the evaluation.

 Continuing clinicals must be done for at least 2 clinical credits.
-There is a maximum of 12 clinical credits you can take during law school.
+There is a maximum of 16 clinical credits you can take during law school.
 For questions, talk to the Clinical office prior to applying.
 Independent clinicals are not eligible for continuing clinical work.

-Continuing Clinical work must be done at the same clinic and you must have a licensed attorney supervisor directly responsible for your clinical work.
+Continuing clinical work must be done at the same clinic and you must have a licensed attorney supervisor directly responsible for your clinical work.
 Supervisors are expected to write a detailed evaluation of the student’s work at the end of the semester for submission to the Clinical Faculty Director and the Office of Clinical and Pro Bono Programs.

 The clinical grading method (H/P/LP/F or Credit/Fail) is determined by the Clinical Faculty Director, and must be uniform for all continuing students in the same clinic.
 Supervising attorneys recommend a grade to the Clinical Faculty Director, who will take it and the supervisor evaluations into account when assigning the continuing clinical grade.